 A reverse proxy server is an intermediary computer server which sits between a computer accessing the internet, and the destination website providing the website content.
-The reserve proxy is controlled by the website supplier.
+The reverse proxy is controlled by the website supplier.

-Our reverse proxy server in Ireland is a Linux HTTP proxy server which has been configured to allow Secure Sockets Layer (SSL) content to pass through.
+Our reverse proxy server in Ireland is a Linux HTTP proxy server which has been configured to allow secure sockets layer (SSL) content to pass through.